Sobhan369/java-practice/README.md

 my java learning codes

 # Task 1

 clone the repo

-wirte the hello world program in java push the code to git
+write the hello world program in java

+push the code to git